-For more than twenty-five years, I have helped people and organizations catalyze growth and improve how they work.
-My credentials are here; my story is below.
+For more than twenty-five years, I have helped people and organizations get better at collaboration and communication.
+My credentials are here; my story is to the right.

 Certified Professional Facilitator: Certified by the International Association of Facilitators